Aaron Boone pushed all the right buttons for the Yankees in the ALDS

 “That's our skipper,” Judge said.
 “He made some great moves.
 You go back to just the moves with the bullpen, having Clay, Tommy, and then Weave in Game 3 come out there and shut down the Royals.
 He made the right moves when they needed to be done.
 Him and [bench coach Brad] Ausmus are always working.
 He’s getting guys up [in the bullpen] in plenty of time.
 He’s always prepared.
 That's why he's our manager.
 He's going to come through big for us in big moments.

 “Another thing is he lets us go out there and play.
-He lets us go out there, be free, and just do what we need to do.”
+He lets us go out there, be free and just do what we need to do.”

-This isn’t an Aaron Rodgers/Robert Saleh situation.
-But if Judge ever soured on Boone, it would be hard to see the manager keeping his job.
+This isn’t an Aaron Rodgers/Robert Saleh situation, but if Judge ever soured on Boone, it would be hard to see the manager keeping his job.

-“He’s signed through a contract and I’m certainly happy to have him as our manager,” Cashman added.
+“He’s signed through a contract and I’m certainly happy to have him as our manager,” Cashman said.
 “I think we have an option on him . . .
 I think it’s important for all of us to obviously try to advance and keep our season going because our ultimate goal is a world championship.
 After that, when the winter starts, the winter starts.
 We’ll deal with the winter when we deal with it.”

 At that point in the series, with losing to the plucky 86-win Royals still a possibility, Cashman said he thought Boone this season had done a “great job.
 Best record in the American League, won the American League East and now we’re trying in the new season — the postseason — to try to find a way all the way to the top.”

-Boone has gotten to the ALCS twice before, in 2019 when the Yankees lost to Houston in six games, and two years ago when the Astros swept them away.
+Boone has gotten to the ALCS twice before: in 2019, when the Yankees lost to Houston in six games, and two years ago, when the Astros swept them away.
 No Houston in the Yankees' way this time.

 “You get to this point, now we'll be down to the final four,” Boone said.
 "Everyone is feeling pretty good about their teams.
 That's the case for me.”